ivan-hc/AM/README.md

   `-i`, `install` Install a program.
 This will be taken directly from the repository of the developer (always the latest version):
-  		- the installer is stored in /opt/am/programs;
+  		- the installer is stored in /opt/am/.cache;
-  		- the command is linked to a $PATH;
+  		- the command is linked into a $PATH or launched from a custom script (created in a $PATH) which automates updates at program startup;
 		- the program is stored in /opt/<program> with a script to remove this and all the files listed above.
 		The icon and the launcher are optional for no-ui programs.